Preventing Puppy Dog Separation Anxiety During the Coronavirus Quarantine-Part 1

 - He’ll start to bark uncontrollably or while he is alone, hoping that you will hear him and come back.

-- He’ll destroy your furniture because it smells like you and he thinks you may be hiding in your couch.
+- He’ll destroy your furniture because it smells like you and he thinks you may be hiding inside your couch.

-- He’ll chew your house itself, especially at exit doors and windows – and jump through them – because he knows that’s the way to get outside, but he can also chew through drywalls and baseboards.
+- He’ll chew your house itself, drywalls and baseboards but especially at exit doors and windows – and jump through them – because he knows that’s the way to get outside to find you.

 - He will pee and poop all over your house hoping that his smell will help you find your way home.